-The intent of Alameda County's development review process is to ensure a comprehensive, inclusive process in the least practical amount of time. is the County's experience that processes which actively encourage citizen participation and input into new development projects have a higher likelihood of approval without risk of legal challenge that further delays project implementation.
+The intent of Alameda County's development review process is to ensure a comprehensive, inclusive process in the least practical amount of time.
+It is the County's experience that processes which actively encourage citizen participation and input into new development projects have a higher likelihood of approval without risk of legal challenge that further delays project implementation.
 The time required to process a project varies greatly from one entitlement to another and is directly related to the size and complexity of the proposal, as well as the number of actions or approvals needed to complete the process.
-Tables C-13 and C-14 identify approvals and/or permits that could be required for planning entitlements, their corresponding approval body, and the typical or estimated approval timeline.
-It should be noted that each project would not have to obtain each permit/approval.